wenjia-z/ORIE4741_Project/README.md

 ### Our data set:
 “New York Stock Exchange - S&P 500 companies historical prices with fundamental data” from Kaggle: https://www.kaggle.com/dgawlik/nyse

-This dataset contains four parts:
+This dataset contains basic price and performance data.
+It has four parts:

-- prices.csv: Raw daily prices of individual stocks.
+- prices.csv: Raw daily prices of individual S&P 500 component stocks.
 Most of the data spans from 2010 to the end of 2016.
 For companies new to the stock market, the date ranges are shorter.
 - prices-split-adjusted.csv: Daily stock prices after adjustments for splits.
 - fundamentals.csv: Metrics extracted from annual SEC 10K filings (2012-2016).
-It could be used to derive fundamental indicators.
+It could be used to derive fundamental features like PE ratio.
-- securities.csv: General description of each company with division on sectors
+- securities.csv: General description of each company.

 ### Our focuses:

 - How to use SVM, decision tree, random forest and XGboost to predict S&P 500 Price.
-- Compare the results of the methods.
+- Compare the results of different methods.
+Try to make improvement.

 ### Our steps: